WU-AI-Racing/wuair_docs/docs/tutorial-getting-started/windows-startup/Github-Basics.md

 We won't be sharing the actual private key with the docker container, so security risks are minimal with this method.

 1. To generate an SSH key, make sure you are following the **Linux** instructions and **using wsl**.
-For maximal convenience, name your key "git_key" (to match subsequent commands) and do not add a passphrase. **This is not security advice, do not do this in real life**, we should **never use this key in any public facing automation**.
+For maximal convenience, name your key "git_key" (e.g. /home/YOUR_USERNAME_HERE/.ssh/git_key) and do not add a passphrase. **This is not security advice, do not do this in real life**, we should **never use this key in any public facing automation**.
 You have been warned.
 Follow [this tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux) to generate the key.
 2. To add the SSH key to your Github Account, use [this tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) (again use the Linux tutorial, remember our key is named git_key, so replace any "id_somenumber" with "git_key").

 ## Creating the SSH Agent